Module 6 - Position, Course & Speed

 Connect bearings to chartwork

-Once true bearings are clear, practise measuring distance, plotting positions, and converting courses for compass work.
+Once true bearings are clear, practice measuring distance, plotting positions, and converting courses for compass work.